Ayaan-Imran/User-Indentifier-System/Documentations/Basic login system tools.md

 ### Some details
 1. **controller.username**
-This will allow you to get the user's name when you will use autotask
+This will allow you to get the user's name when you will use autotask feature (Which will be discussed later on)
 2. **controller.filename**
 This will give you the filename you have given to the database which stores the user's credentials